Jemeni11/TerminalAlert/README.md

 > [!WARNING]
 >
 > This tool is only partially complete on Windows.
 When it sends notifications,
 > it will **NOT** display TerminalAlert as the notification title.
-The title will likely display 'Python' or a similar default.
+The title will likely display 'Python' or a similar
+> default.
 > The same goes for the icon next to the title.
 If you mute TerminalAlert notifications
 > on Windows, you will be unable to enable them again.
-This is a Windows bug that's being worked on.
+This is a known Windows bug with a fix in progress.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>